Discover the rich history and remarkable legacy of the Chinese miners who came to Victoria during the goldrush.

 Gardens and dragons

-Get an introduction to the region's Chinese heritage in Bendigo's Chinese quarter exploring the Golden Dragon Museum and classical gardens.
-Visit the city's original Emu Point joss house (temple), built during the gold rush, which is still in use and has been classified by the National Trust.
+Get an introduction to the region's Chinese heritage in Bendigo's Chinese precinct, Dai Gum San (Big Gold Mountain).
+Explore the exhibitions and genealogical artefacts at the Golden Dragon Museum and wander the classical gardens.
+Visit the city's original Bendigo Joss House Temple, built during the gold rush, which is still in use and has been classified by the National Trust.

 Stories from the grave

 Get a glimpse into the past at the White Hills Cemetery, Australia's largest Chinese burial ground.
 Pay your respects, trace family roots, and discover remnants of Chinese diggings, including circular shafts, introduced by Chinese miners for safety reasons.

 Learn about burial customs on a visit to the Chinese sections in Ballarat's two cemeteries.
 See ceremonial burning towers, read about Chinese burial customs, and get a full record of all burial sites, including names and origins.

 Through the 1850s, thousands of Chinese miners arrived to prospect for gold.
 By 1855 nearly 19,000 Chinese had landed in the colony, and by 1857 the population had risen to 26,000.